-John: Yeah.
-And our phone number is 800 the letter A and the word FAMILY.
-Or online, we’re at focusonthefamily.com/broadcast.
-If you can, make a monthly pledge.
-That really helps even out the, uh, fiscal year for us, and, uh, that’ll be really helpful.
-If you can’t do that, a one-time gift, or, as Jim said, if you’re not in a spot to give, just ask for the book, and we’ll make sure it gets to you.
+John: Yeah, and our phone number is 800, the letter A, and the word FAMILY or online, we’re at focusonthefamily.com/broadcast.
+If you can make a monthly pledge, uh, that really helps even out the, uh, fiscal year for us.
+And, uh, that’ll be really helpful.
+If you can’t do that a one-time gift, or as Jim said, if you’re not in a spot to give, uh, just ask for the book and we’ll make sure it gets to you.

 Jim: Shauna, again, thank you so much for the witness that your family is and for the courage to do what you do.

 Shauna: Thank you.
 We love living where we live, and it’s a pleasure to share our stories.

 Shauna: Please do.

 John: And I’m gonna suggest our listeners pray for you tonight as they go to bed and, uh, just lift up your family so you can be more effective and have that covering of the holy spirit behind you.
 And have a great weekend, and plan to join us on Monday when we have the Christian comedy duo, The Skit Guys joining us, Tommy Woodard and Eddie James describing the importance of friendship in a man’s life.